strahinjaajvaz/p-cc/README.md

 - I left notes throughout the code where i thought an explanation would be useful for why something was done a particular way.

 ## Thoughts on the deisgn

+- I really struggled as to where i could make it responsive.
+As this is a simple application with limited user interaction, i put the responsivenes in the Single Select component and the Summary component.